Tiger-Du/tiger-du.github.io/poetry.md

 It's also noteworthy that poetry has become a popular test of how capable a language model is.

-Here are two poems that I composed before college — both about the outdoors, which is another of my pastimes.
+Here are two poems that I composed in my childhood — both about the outdoors, which is another of my pastimes.
 They are quite melodramatic, but so is most poetry that I know of!

 Besides rhyming and meter, see whether you can identify the uses of assonance, consonance, and alliteration.